ArloL/arlol.github.io/projects.md

 ---
 layout: default
 title: Projects
-description: An overview of the projects that Arlo O'Keeffe is currently pursuing.
+description: An overview of the projects that I worked on.
 ---
 # IntAirAct

+*2012*

 A Framework enabling Device Interaction using REST.